 Therefore shall a man leave his father and his mother, and shall join to his wife: and they shall be one flesh.
-(Genesis 2:24)
+(Genesis 2:24 AKJV)

 The New Testament confirms this process with our Lord:

-- God comes to stay: an intimate relationship develops
+- God comes to stay and an intimate relationship begins

 New Testament Soul Ties

-The Old Testament is good for learning.
-In these treasured books we find out that some soul ties had benefits.
+The Old Testament is a good source for learning.
+In these treasured books we find that some soul ties have benefits.
 This was before man had access to the Holy Spirit.
-Now we have something better than man who is not perfect; even Moses and David had sin in their lives.
 Through the sacrifice at the cross, we can be tied directly to God through Jesus and His Spirit.
+As a result, we now have something better than man who is not perfect; even Moses and David had sin in their lives.

-Our soul should be tied to at all three levels:
+Our soul should be tied to the Lord at all three levels.

 - Comforter: The Holy Spirit strengthens us and directs us towards God.

-- Leader: Place Jesus as our spiritual leader, we receive all our anointings and gifts from Him.
+- Leader: Places Jesus as our spiritual leader where we receive all our anointings and gifts from Him.

 - Marriage: We enter a covenant agreement with Him and an intimate relationship begins where we become more like Jesus.